 Managing Director, Board Chairman

-Mr. Lamoureaux is an entrepreneur, start-up company specialist, and chemical patent holder who has successfully brought new products and technologies to market over the past 30 years in the chemicals and building products industries.
+Mr. Lamoureaux is an entrepreneur, start-up company specialist, and alcohol fuel patent holder who has successfully brought new products and technologies to market over the past 30 years in the chemicals and building products industries.
 He has been active in business development in China for the past 11 years, and has established extensive contacts in the areas of methanol production and consumption.
 The China National Level Joint Venture that Mr. Lamoureaux was able to secure with the Yankuang Group (the largest methanol producer in China) to promote the commercialization of pollution-reducing petrochemicals, was one of the first National Level JVs to be established with a development stage company.

 Mr. Raman has been structuring large scale energy and petrochemical transactions over the past 25 years.
 Initially working as a project finance lender, project finance advisor and developer, he completed debt financings in excess of $100 billion as a senior lender with Sakura Bank (SMBC), Dresdner (now part of Commerzbank), Taylor DeJongh, a project finance advisory firm.
 During the past 14 years, Mr. Raman has performed the roles of senior advisor to governments in Africa, Caribbean and Middle East, working on privatization in Nigeria, and in privatization of geothermal power projects in Kenya, LNG import in Caribbean, and IWPP project planning in the MENA region.
 As a developer of his own projects, ranging from $650 million to $2.5 billion in the U.S. and overseas markets, Mr. Raman led these organizations through a grassroots development programme, incorporating community relations, Front End Engineering, environmental permitting, and contract negotiations.
 Mr. Raman has a proven track record in managing the interface between engineering, EPC, permitting, community relations, and suppliers, and in bringing transactions to financial closing.

 Keith N. Vidalin